theswest/ThorCPY/readme.md

  - Prebuilt executables can be found in [Releases](https://github.com/theswest/ThorCPY/releases)

 ### Option 2: Run from Source:
+> Note: Pygame does not have a wheel for Python 3.14 yet.
+Please use a lower version!
 1) Clone the repository:
 	- `git clone https://github.com/theswest/ThorCPY.git`
 	- `cd ThorCPY`